codehunks/emotiv/README.rst

 =======================
 Intro
 -----
- A revolutionary personal interface for brain computer interacton.The Emotiv EPOC headset uses a total of 16 sensors (14 for EEG data, 2 for gyro motions) to tune into electrical signals produced by the brain to detect user thoughts, feelings, expressions and their mental state.
+ A revolutionary personal interface for brain computer interacton.The Emotiv EPOC headset uses a total of 16 sensors, 14 for EEG data, 2 for gyro motions to tune into electrical signals produced by the brain to detect user thoughts, feelings, expressions and their mental state.

 Requirements